vitoriameirellesaa/english-review-skill/SETUP_PROMPT.md

 After creating both databases, please give me the following three IDs, each on its own line, in exactly this format so I can paste them into the skill's SKILL.md file:

-NOTION_PAGE_ID = (the ID of the "English" page) VOCABULARY_DATA_SOURCE_ID = (the ID of the Vocabulary database) GRAMMAR_DATA_SOURCE_ID = (the ID of the Grammar database)
+NOTION_PAGE_ID = (the ID of the English page) VOCABULARY_DATA_SOURCE_ID = (the ID of the Vocabulary database) GRAMMAR_DATA_SOURCE_ID = (the ID of the Grammar database)

-Each ID is the 32-character string from the page/database URL.
+Each ID is the 32-character string from the page or database URL.
 Don't create any sample rows — leave both databases empty.